Teaching

 • Teach the flute portion of Woodwind Methods to education majors

-• Teach the junior and senior weekly studio class
+• Teach the weekly studio class

 • Teach Introduction to Baroque Flute